gridsuite/documentation/README.md

 - Other services dependencies:
 - Use PowSyBl libraries: no

 Same as study notification server, but to manage config-server notifications.
-Is is used by all front-ends.
+It is used by all front-ends.

 ### Merge notification server